pysat/pysat/docs/new_instrument.rst

 array of irregularly sampled times.

 pysat will invoke the list_files method the first time a particular instrument is instantiated.
-After the first instantiation, by default, pysat will not search for instrument files as some missions can produce a large number of files which may take time to identify.
+After the first instantiation, by default, pysat will not search for instrument files as some missions can produce a large number of files, which may take time to identify.
 The list of files associated with an Instrument may be updated by adding `update_files=True`.

 .. code:: python